Skip to main content

 For all waves, topline checks were carried out within the first two weeks of fieldwork when sufficient responses in each country had been received to the online survey.'.

-Results of the topline checks and refinements to the data checking syntax revealed an inconsistency for HSVOUCH (receipt of Healthy Start vouchers) in Waves 1-4 and Wave 6 (HSVOUCH was not asked in Wave 5).
+Results of the topline checks and refinements to the data checking syntax revealed an inconsistency for HSVOUCH (receipt of Healthy Start vouchers) in Waves 1-4 and Waves 6 and 7 (HSVOUCH was not asked in Waves 5 or 8).
 HSVOUCH should be asked of participants who were pregnant or had a child aged 0-4 in the household.
 Checks showed the online script was treating those who answered ‘Prefer Not To Say’ at CHILDAGE as having at least one child age=0 and routing them to HSVOUCH.
 This meant more participants were being asked HSVOUCH than required.

 Numbers affected: